TorbenKoehn/php-xtpl/README.md

     <var name="title" default="My Website Title!" />

+**But this uses the official `<var>` tag, doesn't it?**

+Yes it does, but it won't affect it in any way.
+VarElement only reacts if there is at least a `name` attribute existent (And there is no reason to set one on a normal `<var>` element).
+Everything else stays plain HTML.

-And the attribute way to use variables:
+And the expression way to use variables:

     <nav class="nav nav-{{orientation}}">